envris/digital-trade-handbook/teams/product-manager.md

 * checking if a feature has been released into the production environment
 * confirming that a fix has correctly addressed the issue
-* looking at analytics to understand if a new feature is meeting the user need
+* looking at analytics to understand if a new feature is meeting the user need.